Question and Answer: When did you start building with K'NEX?

 What do you want to be when you grow up?

-What has been the coolest part about being a 2010 K'NEXpert?
+What is the coolest part about being a 2012 K'NEXpert?